Skip to Content

 Certifications/testing: USDA Organic, Whole30 Approved.
 Tested for radiation and lead, but results not published to my knowledge.

 Availability: Purchase on Amazon, and the Jade Leaf website.
+I’ve even seen some Jade Leaf products in grocery stores!

 Akira ceremonial grade matcha green tea powder.